mortezagk/evolution101/content/pages/about.md

 ## Other Credits

 - The primary reference for the content is [Understanding Evolution](https://evolution.berkeley.edu/evolution-101/).
-- The logo image and font are borrowed from the cover of the September 2014 issue of Scientific American.
+- The logo image and font are adapted from the cover of the September 2014 issue of Scientific American.
-- This site uses a theme that [Jadi](http://jadi.ir/) customized for his "[Bike Zen Guide](http://bikezen.ir/)".
+- This site uses a theme that [Jadi](http://jadi.ir/) customized for his "[BikeZen](http://bikezen.ir/)".
 Many thanks to Jadi for this.
-- This work uses the open-source [Sahel Font](https://rastikerdar.github.io/) (designed by Saber Rastikerdar).
+- This work uses the open-source Sahel Font, designed by [Saber Rastikerdar](https://rastikerdar.github.io/).
+- This website is built with [Pelican](https://blog.getpelican.com/) and [Python](http://python.org).

 ------
 ## Contribution